 Starless (four harps).
 Premiered at Queen Elizabeth Hall, as part of the Ether Festival, March 2011.

 Atalanta's Race (brass quartet).
 Commissioned by Meridian Brass.
 Premiered at the Sonic Coast Festival, 25 October 2014.

 Musing (piano, oboe, clarinet, trombone).
 This work won a place at the 11th New London Wind Festival and was performed at Regent Hall, Oxford Street, London, 2010.

 Scribbles (contemporary music group).
 Premiered at Blackheath Halls, London, 2010.
 Conducted by Gregory Rose.

 A Light Went Out (classical guitar).
-Premiered at Kings Place, London, 23rd October 2021.
+Premiered at Kings Place, London, 23rd October 2021, with a subsequent performance on 16th July 2022 by Songbin Cho.
 Commissioned by the International Guitar Foundation as part of La Leona: Women and the Guitar, organised by IGF.

 Waves (viola).
 Premiered at Kings Place, London, 20 October 2018 as part of Women of the World Festival.
 Subsequent performances at All Hallows by the Tower, City of London, 26 October, and Blue Room, Lincoln, 8 November 2018.
 Funded by the Hinrichsen Foundation.